 The study concludes with the observation that “after repeated vaccine controversies in France, some vaccine hesitancy exists among French GPs, whose recommendation behaviours depend on their trust in authorities, their perception of the utility and risks of vaccines, and their comfort in explaining them.”

-As a result, the study outlines how “up to 43 % of GPs sometimes. or never, recommend at least one specific vaccine to their patients.”
+As a result, the study explains, “16% to 43% of GPs sometimes or never recommended at least one specific vaccine to their target patients.”

-The percentages differ because the study was broken down as to which vaccines, and whether they are recommended never, sometimes, often or always.
+The percentages differ because the study asks about specific vaccines, and whether they are recommended never, sometimes, often, or always.
 You can refer to the study for more details.

 The authors’ overall findings “suggest that VH [vaccine hesitancy] is prevalent among French GPs.
 It may make them ill at ease in addressing their patients’ concerns about vaccination, which in turn might reinforce patients’ VH.”

-Again, this isn’t a secret, another study (out of many, cited in the France publication) outlines how “more research is needed to understand why some health professionals, trained in medical sciences, still have doubts regarding the safety and effectiveness of vaccination.” (source)
+Again, this isn’t a secret.
+Another study (out of many, cited in the France publication) outlines how “more research is needed to understand why some health professionals, trained in medical sciences, still have doubts regarding the safety and effectiveness of vaccination.”

-Parents who are choosing not to vaccinate their children are not just doing it based on belief, they are doing it based on science and information, some of which will be presented in this article.
-This science and information is nowhere near emphasized to the point where the science and information on the other side of the coin is (“pro vaccine”).
-Parents who choose not to vaccinate themselves or their children are clearly intelligent, and they should not be made to look like fools.
+Parents who are choosing not to vaccinate their children are not just doing it based on belief, they are doing it based on science, some of which will be presented in this article, and all of which does not get the mainstream representation that “pro-vaccine” science does.
+Parents who choose not to vaccinate themselves or their children are clearly intelligent, and should not be ridiculed for their concern.
 On the other hand, parents who are choosing to vaccinate their children are also intelligent.
 Those who choose to vaccinate should not be made out to be the ones who have made the “right” decision when there is evidence on both sides of the coin that clearly shows parents who are not vaccinating their children could also be making the “right” decision.

 # 1 The Vaccine/Autism Controversy

-Bringing up the idea that vaccines, in some way, are linked at all to autism can be greeted with a harsh reaction.
-Some people won’t even entertain the idea, or look at information that suggests there could be a link.
-Truth is, there are plenty of studies that stress the idea that there could be a link, and that there is a link.
+The idea that vaccines might be linked to autism can be triggering for a lot of people.
+Some people won’t even entertain the idea, or look at information that suggests there could be a link, but the truth is, there are plenty of studies showing one.
 At the same time, there are plenty of studies that stress there is no link, and that vaccines are not in any way linked to autism.
-I am referring to peer reviewed publications all the way to important independent research that’s not sponsored by the vaccine manufacturers themselves.
+I am referring to both peer-reviewed publications and important independent research that’s not sponsored by the vaccine manufacturers themselves.